 Level 4 • No Level 4 course offered in this Program of study.
 Courses sequence completes the Endorsement Requirement.

-Job shadow a welder
+Work-Based • Job shadow a welder

-Learning Activities • Intern for a local welding company Expanded Learning Opportunities Tour a welding shop Participate in SkillsUSA or TSA Participate in a welding project that be
+Learning Activities Intern for a local welding company Expanded Learning Opportunities Tour a welding shop Participate in SkillsUSA or TSA Participate in a welding project that benefits the community